Computation Facilities

 We also have licenses for Jacket from Accelereyes.
 This software helps with MATLAB acceleration with GPUs.
 Please see the Accelereyes web site for more information.

-Matlab help
+Running programs like Matlab help

 If you have matlab programs that will require large amounts of memory or will run for many hours, you would be better off running them on one of the Math Department servers.
 Your program can run uninterruped for days/weeks like this without tying up your laptop/desktop.

-Typically you will want to run matlab using the nohup command.
-This will allow you to log off the server and keep your matlab job running.
+An older way of running programs is using the nohup command.
+This will allow you to log off the server and keep your matlab job running, but you can not reconnect to it.
 You will have matlab save any results that are needed as a .mat file which will be placed in the directory your matlab job is running from.

 You may find that running Matlab with the nohup command can create very large output files that contain repeated lines of "Bad file descriptor" or "Error reading character from command line" messages.
 This can fill up the filesystem quickly.